 Many of the reporting companies in the S&P Global Market Intelligence analysis were affected by the hurricane, which hit the southwest coast of Florida as a Category 4 storm on Sept.
 28 with 150 mph winds and dumped over 10 inches of rain on the state.

-Citizens Property, the largest insurer in the Sunshine State, reported a catastrophe loss total at $2.6 billion.
-The company had processed 100,000 claims from policyholders affected by Ian as of Oct.
+Citizens Property, the largest insurer in the Sunshine State, had the highest reported catastrophe loss total at $2.6 billion.
+The insurer had processed 100,000 claims from policyholders affected by Ian as of Oct.
 14, according to an email from company spokesman Michael Peltier.

 Several of the smaller Florida-centric carriers reported losses as well.
 HCI Group Inc. reported $78 million in losses from Ian, Heritage Insurance Holdings Inc. had $40 million and United Insurance Holdings Corp. absorbed losses of $36.4 million.